9 Simple Ways How You Can Be Power Efficient

 Use solar panels.

 Solar panels work by collecting sunlight and converting it to electricity.
-You can use this electricity immediately or have it stored for later to help with power efficient.
+You can use this electricity immediately or have it stored for later to help with power efficiency.

-Many solar panels owners use a mixture of solar electricity and vendor-bought electricity for a realistic mix of convenience and saving money and/or power efficient.
+Many solar panel owners use a mixture of solar electricity and vendor-bought electricity for a realistic mix of convenience and saving money and/or energy efficiency examples.

 Solar panels are no longer prohibitively expensive, so there's no excuse to not at least consider them.
 If you don't believe us, check it out for yourself here.